Farseer-NMR/FarSeer-NMR/Documentation/Code_Stytle_Guide_for_Developers.md

-I am revisiting the whole code and cleaning it to be consistent with [PEP8](https://www.python.org/dev/peps/pep-0008/) and consistent with itself throughout our own code.
-Following PEP8 I allow myself a personal touch :-P

-I will update in this post my suggestions.

-Please add your comments and suggestions so that we unify a unique writing style.

-I have created a branch so that we can work on this there: [PEP8_2018](https://github.com/joaomcteixeira/FarSeer-NMR/tree/PEP8_2018)

-I am creating from this post a Code Style Guide for developers to add to Documentation/ folder.
+# Farseer-NMR code style

+This document follows [PEP8](https://www.python.org/dev/peps/pep-0008/) and gathers rules/suggestions to uniform the coding style of Farseer-NMR.
+Please follow these rules and submitting a Pull Request.

+These rules mainly apply when command does not fit a single line.

 ## Length of line

 Maximum line length 79 chars

 ## Indentation

 Indentation are 4 spaces

 ## Function call

-Whenever a function call cannot fit a single line, **all** arguments should be followed by newlines such as, closing the call should be aligned with args:
+Whenever a function call cannot fit a single line, **all** arguments should be followed by newlines and an extra identation, closing the call should be aligned with args:

 ```
 func(